yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 What are Embeddings
 ===================
 The neural network extracts for each image a 512 dimension vector where each index represents a feature of the image.
-These features were learned automatically but we can still try to guess what each feature represents by feeding lots of images through the nework and displaying the images that maximize a specific feature.
+These features were learned automatically but we can still try to guess what each feature represents by feeding lots of images through the network and displaying the images that maximize a specific feature.

 First I calculate the embeddings for all images in the dataset (full code is [here](https://github.com/yonigottesman/deepfood/blob/master/notebooks/embeddings.ipynb))
 ```python